-The Master of Rehabilitation Counseling Program is educational experience that will challenge and motivate you.
+The Master of Clinical Rehabilitation Counseling Program is educational experience that will challenge and motivate you.
 To meet your expectations and satisfy accreditation requirements, we ask our applicants to be exceptionally well prepared.
 Here are the steps you’ll need to take to be considered:

 - Complete a baccalaureate degree from a regionally accredited institution.
 (We recommend an undergraduate major in the behavioral sciences, such as gerontology, psychology, sociology, or rehabilitation.
 Education and business administration majors are also acceptable.)